 Business organizations today are very vast and complex.
 If keeping track of their daily activities itself is a challenge, managing their daily activities is an even greater challenge.
 Numerous transactions happen, new clients are acquired, additional engagements with existing clients are commenced, contracts are renewed/terminated as well as payments are received and made, on a daily basis.
 A large number of employees – having diverse character, age experience, etc.- join; employees leave, take casual leaves and change roles every day.
 A reputed company cannot afford disruptions in its service or deterioration of its reputation because of the daily changes that take place within the organization.

 That is where Standard Operating Procedures (SOPs) come into play.
 SOPs are a set of procedures, relevant to an organization’s domain and composed by the organization itself.
-They guide the organization on how to carry out its complicated day to day activities and what to do in case of an emergency or absence of a few employees.
-Their main objective is to ensure that the quality, consistency and continuity of the organization’s services are not disrupted when employees leave the company or change their roles or take leaves; or certain structural changes are made.
+They guide the organization on how to carry out its complicated day-to-day activities and what to do in case of an emergency or the absence of a few employees.
+Their main objective is to ensure that the quality, consistency, and continuity of the organization’s services are not disrupted when employees leave the company or change their roles or take leaves; or certain structural changes are made.
 To use a sailor’s language, SOPs ensure the smooth sailing of the ship (company) even in turbulent waters (emergencies).

 SOPS – A FINANCIAL ACCOUNTING PERSPECTIVE: